Expectatives/ViperElevators/README.md

 ## ViperElevators
-Basic Open Source Viper HCF Elevators plugin.
+Basic Open Source Viper Elevators for HCF servers, it is appreciated if you leave a star please!